 The exceptions to the silencing are New Year’s Eve and Remembrance Day.
 There are no public tours available during the restoration period.
 However, one clock face can still be seen through the scaffolding.

 5. Statue of Liberty, The United States

-The statue’s metal framework was designed by Gustave Eiffel, also reponsible for one of the most famous landmarks in France the Eiffel Tower.
+The statue’s metal framework was designed by Gustave Eiffel, who was also responsible for one of the most famous world landmarks in France the Eiffel Tower.

 The Statue of Liberty was dedicated in 1886 but holds a tablet inscribed with the date of US independence, July 4 1776.
-A broken shackle and chains lie at her feet, a symbol of the recent abolition of slavery in the United States.
+A broken shackle and chains lie at her feet, symbolizing the recent abolition of slavery in the United States.

 The statue became a symbol of freedom, particularly as it was often the first sight of the USA seen by incoming immigrants.